 Specific Outcomes expected by end of Y4 Reported status as at mid-term review 1.2:1 Appropriate management plans implemented and operating effectively in 8 countries.
-1.2:2 Database being used effectively to regularly and reliably monitor exports, resources assessment, and economics of the fishery.
 Approved plans in Vanuatu and Tonga (being reviewed).
 Plans or regulations in various stages of progress in Kiribati, Marshall Islands, Federated States of Micronesia, Solomon Islands, Papua New Guinea, and French Polynesia.
+1.2:2 Database being used effectively to regularly and reliably monitor exports, resources assessment, and economics of the fishery.
 Database focuses on exports.
-Database is being used effectively in Vanuatu and Kiribati; in progress in Marshall Islands and Federated assessment, and esonomies of the fishery.
-States of Micronesia.
+Database is being used effectively in Vanuatu and Kiribati; in progress in Marshall Islands and Federated States of Micronesia.
 Confidentiality of information is an issue.
 1.2:3 Sustainable aquarium export business established in at least 1 PICT which does not currently have aquarium export business Working with two countries; Nauru and Samoa.
 Viability is a key issue.
 1.2:4 Reduced mortality of collected aquarium fish in several enterprises in at least 2 PICT, increased profitability for established business.
 Improved practices in Kiritimati Island and Tonga, supported by links with importers to monitor quality.
 1.2:5 Improved awareness of sustainable aquarium fisheries in at least 8 PICT Awareness promoted through code of conduct, fish identification cards, DVD.
 Proposal for internships with importing companies.